Gravitational waves from the early universe: Searching for the background

 \subsubsection{Experimental setting}

 According to the setting in Fig.~\ref{fig:Michelson}, we need to compute the time delay associated with light departing and returning to 1.
-There are at least two possible frames: in the TT frame, gravitational waves change the photon propagation, and the ``free-falling" mirrors do not move; in the proper detector frame, gravitational waves change the distance between the beam-splitter and mirrors.
+There are at least two possible frames: in the TT frame, GWs change the photon propagation, and the ``free-falling" mirrors do not move; in the proper detector frame, GWs change the distance between the beam-splitter and mirrors.